-This course introduces green building design, LEED (Leadership in Energy and Environmental Design) and comparable certifications, and their significance in modern building construction.
-Topics include LEED certification or similar rating systems, energy efficiency, indoor environmental quality, and sustainable building materials.
-Upon completion, students should be able to incorporate ecological awareness and sustainable principles within the context of design and construction.
+This course is designed to introduce the student to sustainable building design and construction principles and practices.
+Topics include sustainable building rating systems and certifications, energy efficiency, indoor environmental quality, sustainable building materials and water use.
+Upon completion, students should be able to identify the principles and practices of sustainable building design and construction.